SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 # Front End Engineering Challenge

 GA is designing a new site for K-12 learners to access GA courses and content.
+Most of these students will access the site on desktop computers or tablets owned by their schools.
 Use CSS, HTML, and JavaScript to develop a responsive navbar with login/logout.

 ## Requirements: